 And you know what goes hand-in-hand with heroism?

-Hard, honest work - taking great, exquisite care to do things right – is what heroism is all about.
+Hard, honest work - taking great, exquisite care to do things right – is at heroism’s heart.

-Work on the behalf of the powerless, for and with the young and the old, heroic.
+As is work on the behalf of the powerless, for and with the young and the old.

-Winning the right way - with grace and authentically recognizing those that aided in your journey - so very heroic.
+As is winning the right way - with grace and with recognition of those that aided in your journey.

-And trying your absolute hardest and most honest best, and coming up just a bit short, even more so.
+And as is trying your absolute hardest and most honest best, and sometimes coming up just a bit short.

 Heroic work, in all its forms, is work worth doing.